kaitech-corp/xplorchain/CONTRIBUTING.md

 #### Organising your code

 - Submit from a dedicated branch on your own repository **branched off from current `develop`**.
-Your branch should be only about a single topic or area of Travel-Chain.
+Your branch should be only about a single topic or area of Xplorchain.
   If you have multiple things to submit, make separate branches for each topic and submit multiple pull requests.
   (This makes it easier to review different parts of your code separately, and get it into the core faster.)
 - The branch name should start with either __feature-__ for features or __bugfix-__ for bug fixes.